-Mitigation Measure Timing Implementing Party Monitoring Party Monitoring Actions ADMMs for bats may be implemented using a stepped approach until necessary fatality reductions are reached, and monitoring methods must be revised as needed to ensure accurate measurement of the effectiveness of the ADMMs.
-Additional ADMMs for bats should be developed as new technologies or science supports doing so.
-ADMM-7: Seasonal Turbine Cut-in Speed Increase.
+Implementing Monitoring Mitigation Measure Timing Party Party Monitoring Actions monitoring in which the adaptive management threshold was crossed.
+The ADMMs may be modified by the County in consultation with the TAC to take into account current research, site-specific data, and the most effective impact reduction strategies.
+ADMMs will include a scientifically defensible, controlled research component and minimum post-implementation monitoring time to evaluate the effectiveness and validity of the measures.
+The TAC may also direct implementation of adaptive management measures for other appropriate reasons, such as an unexpectedly and markedly high fatality rate observed for any bat species, or special-status species being killed in unexpectedly high numbers.
+ADMMs for bats may be implemented using a stepped approach until necessary fatality reductions are reached, and monitoring methods must be revised as needed to ensure accurate measurement of the effectiveness of the ADMMs.
+Additional ADMMs for bats should be developed as new technologies or science supports doing so. l ADMM-7: Seasonal Turbine Cut-in Speed Increase.
 Cut-in speed increases offer the most promising and immediately available approach to reducing bat fatalities at fourth-generation wind turbines.
-Reductions in fatalities of 53-87% were observed when increasing modern turbine cut-in speed to 5.0-6.5 m/s (Arnett et al. 2009:3; Good et al. 2012:iii).
-A recent study in the APWRA documented significant reductions in fatalities using curtailment during the peak migration period (Smallwood and Bell 2019).
-Work at a site in Wisconsin has shown that a site-specific, real-time curtailment algorithm using wind speed and bat activity information can yield 74-92% fatality reductions at a 3.2% cost in revenue from the turbines (Hayes et al. 2019).
+Reductions in fatalities of as much as 93% have been observed when increasing modern turbine cut-in speeds (Good et al. 2012:iii) A recent study in the APWRA documented significant reductions in fatalities using curtailment during the peak migration period (Smallwood and Bell 2019).
+Work at a site in Wisconsin has shown that a site-specific, real-time curtailment algorithm using wind speed and bat activity information (referred to as "smart-curtailment") can yield 74-92% fatality reductions at a 3.2% cost in revenue from the turbines (Hayes et al. 2019).
 Other curtailment studies, also performed in sites outside the APWRA, have shown comparable effectiveness (e.g. Hein et al. 2014).
-While implementing this measure immediately upon a project's commencement would likely reduce bat fatalities, that assumption is not yet supported by conclusive data.
-Moreover, without establishing baseline fatality at repowered projects, there would be no way to determine the effectiveness of the approach or whether the costs of increased cut-in speeds (and consequent power generation reductions) were providing fatality reductions.
-However, although strategies for curtailing turbines hold great promise, developing thresholds is difficult.
-This is especially true when supporting data are limited or unreliable (Arnett et al. 2013).
-Accordingly it will be necessary to develop and test a curtailment strategy appropriate for the proposed project.
-Cut-in speed increases will be implemented as outlined below, with effectiveness assessed annually. • The Project proponent will increase cut-in speed to 5.0 m/s from sunset to sunrise during peak migration season (generally August-October).
-If this is ineffective, the Project proponent will increase turbine cut-in speed by annual increments of 0.5 m/s until target fatality reductions are achieved.
+The optimal cut-in speed increase is not yet well developed, and may vary between sites or regions, however most current research points to significant benefits using a cut in speed change of at least 5.0 m/s, with greater cut-in speed increases yielding improved benefit (Hayes et al. 2019).
+Cut-in speed increases will be implemented as outlined below, with effectiveness assessed annually.
+Beginning with initial project operations, the project proponent will observe a cut-in speed of 5.0 m/s from sunset to sunrise from August 1